Shane Ibbs Counselling, Adults, Children, Couples, Families.

 Certificate in 'Brief Solution Focused Therapy'.
 (International Presentations via the 'Brief Therapy Practice' London.)

-Certificate in 'Nature Therapy' (Outdoor Counselling).
+Certificate's and experience in 'Nature Therapy' (Outdoor Counselling).

 I am a long standing Member of the, British Association of Counselling and Psychotherapy (MBACP).